acurwen/System-Information/README.md

 Since I am only printing out the idle CPU amount for this section and not doing any math that requires me to isolate the idle CPU amount as an integer, I changed the `awk` statement to have a delineator of a comma instead of a space: `awk -F ',' '{print $4}'`

-This worked to isolate the idle CPU, however, when printing both the idle CPU and the entire CPU row from `top` to crosscheck, the values for idle CPU didn't match.
-I took this to mean that since I'm outputting a snapshot of top (since it ususally shows ongoing processes) that the idle CPU value might change between the script running each line of code (one line to show the full row and the next line to only print the idle CPU).
-Or, it could be that since I'm saving these "values" to variables, the variables are representing the snapshot of the information at the time the script is called.
+This worked to isolate the idle CPU, however, when printing both the idle CPU and the entire CPU row from `top` to crosscheck, the values for idle CPU didn't always match.
+I took this to mean that since I'm outputting a snapshot of top (since it usually shows ongoing processes) that the idle CPU value might change between the script running each line of code (one line to show the full row and the next line to only print the idle CPU).
+Or similarly, it could be that since I'm saving these "values" to variables, the variables are representing the snapshot of the information at the time the script is called.
+And because I use -b and -n as flags to capture a snapshot of the processes instead of a "real-time" output.

 ![image](https://github.com/user-attachments/assets/96f69385-dccf-4106-b582-944abd35ea3d)

 ## 4. Memory Information:

-For memory, I used the `top` command to get a list of ongoing processes, then used `grep` to isolate the line starting with "MiB Mem :" → `top -bn1 | grep "MiB Mem : "`
+For memory, I used the `top` command to get a list of system activity, then used `grep` to isolate the line starting with "MiB Mem :" → `top -bn1 | grep "MiB Mem : "`

 Then I used `awk` to print four values within the memory row: total mem, used mem, free mem and the buff/cache amount of mem.

 Using `echo`, I provided the amount of used memory out of total memory to the user as well as an estimated amount of the available free memory.

-To calculate an estimate of the available memory, I added the free mem and buff/cache mem amounts together from the `top` output.
+To calculate an estimate of the available memory, I learned that free mem + buff/cache mem is an estimation of the total free memory because the buff/cache memory is able to be released quickly if its needed to be used by something else.

+So I added the free mem and buff/cache mem amounts together from the `top` output, saved that total to a variable and used that in another echo statement.
+I also funnelled that addition echo section into a command called `bc` because 'bc' allows calculations with floating point numbers and all the mem amounts from `top` are floating point numbers ( from bash calculator, I learned that bash defaults to arithmetic with integers only.)

 ![image](https://github.com/user-attachments/assets/3b93e58d-38e7-42db-9d47-7a1b84387f84)